Skip to content

 Where Is The Quadratus Lumborum Muscle?

-• Side bending the trunk
+• Side bending the trunk (lateral flexion)

-• Straightening of the spine (standing straight)
+• Straightening of the spine (standing upright)

 • Helps to raise the hip when you lift your thigh